-Other languages, like C, will attempt to give you exactly what you asked for in this situation, even though it isn't what you want: you'll get whatever is at the location in memory that would correspond to that element in the vector, even though the memory doesn't belong to the vector.
-This is called a buffer overread and can lead to security vulnerabilities if an attacker is able to manipulate the index in such a way as to read data they shouldn't be allowed to that is stored after the array.
+In C, attempting to read beyond the end of a data structure is undefined behavior.
+You might get whatever is at the location in memory that would correspond to that element in the data structure, even though the memory doesn't belong to that structure.
+This is called a buffer overread and can lead to security vulnerabilities if an attacker is able to manipulate the index in such a way as to read data they shouldn't be allowed to that is stored after the data structure.